 Your loved one might feel fed up or guilty, so your continued support of their overall recovery journey will help.
 Encourage them not to look at recovery as an "all or nothing" approach—remind them there will be easier days and harder days.
 What's important is that they stay committed to the process.
 Remind them of the healthy changes you've seen in their life and that a relapse doesn't have to mean a long-term return to using.
 You aren’t responsible for how they respond to this information, but supporting them in the way of recovery might give them another reason to stick with it.

 2. Express your concerns.

-As a support person, you have a right to be honest, upset or disappointed.
-Your feelings and concerns might vary depending on the situation or your loved one's history with addiction, but it's important to be honest.
+As a support person, you have a right to be honest, upset, or disappointed.
+Your feelings and concerns might vary depending on the situation or your loved one's history with addiction, but it's important to maintain honesty.
 You might have an easier time expressing your concerns in a counseling session or with a third party who is safe and neutral.
 No matter how you choose to express yourself, it's important to remember that emotions are okay – and it's okay that you have them.
 As your loved one works to come back from a relapse, modeling healthy behavior, emotion and honesty will help set an example.
 No matter what happens, you won't be carrying the weight of the relapse on your shoulders, and instead, you'll be living transparently and honestly to the best of your ability.

 3. Keep your own boundaries.

 Being supportive of your loved one doesn't mean you need to ignore or normalize a relapse.
 As you show support and honesty towards your loved one, consider if it's time to put up boundaries.
 Whether this means distancing yourself for a period of time or avoiding certain conversations, topics or situations with your loved one, you're free to make the decisions you need to make to stay healthy and resilient.